d-pug/python_basics/README.md

 ```

 Note that `print(Viki)` does not work, as the absence of quotation marks interprets "Viki" as a variable (we will learn more about variables shortly).
 Try a few more commands on your own and see what you can do!
 Note that you can also use single quotations to print as long as the quotations marks flanking the statement are the same style (single vs. double).

+The `print()` function is essential for troubleshooting, as it allows you to check outputs and variables, data types, and even just allows you to print progress notes during script execution.
+In my opinion, the troubleshooting aspect is most helpful.
+As you write your scripts, you want to make sure the inputs and outputs are what you expect at every stage, so you can print them for verification.

 ## Comments in Python